HalfFull8860/Battleships/README.md

    'java -cp ".;../lib/json-20231013.jar" Game'

 9. Follow the instructions on the UI of the game.
-10. If playing two player, once the first player has generated a code and opened up their game window.
-From a new terminal enter the following commands 'cd src', 'java -cp ".;../lib/json-20231013.jar" Game', and click 'Join Game' and then enter the code received from the player who set up the game.
+10. If playing two player, once the first player has generated a code and opened up their game window; from a new terminal enter the following commands:

+    'cd src'

+    'java -cp ".;../lib/json-20231013.jar" Game'

+    and then click 'Join Game' and then enter the code received from the player who set up the game.